2023 Cherry Blossom Season Japan: a 2-Week Itinerary

-A pass costs USD252 for 7 days, USD402 for 14 days and USD514 for 21 days (there’s a reduced ticket price for kids under 11 years old).
+A pass costs USD217 for 7 days, USD346 for 14 days and USD441 for 21 days (there’s a reduced ticket price for kids between 6 and 11 years old and kids <6 ride free).
 This is a real bargain knowing that a round trip train ticket from Tokyo to Osaka costs the same as a 7-day train pass.

 Traveling to Japan during the cherry blossom season is on many people’s bucket list.
 Hotel rates during these weeks tend to increase considerably and many properties are sold out months in advance.
 Contact us for your tailor-made itinerary to Japan.

 Hey!
 I’m Sofie, I’m a personal travel planner creating customised travel itineraries based on your needs, budget and interests.
 I’m here to create a stress-free holiday for you; whether you’re traveling as a couple, with your kids or solo.
 Please reach out to me if you have any questions and I’ll be happy to give you personalised travel advice!